 One of the requirements of Jewish prayer is the presence of a community – the presence of ten.
 While circumstances prevent us from being together physically, the need to feel a sense of community, to see the faces of our friends and neighbors, even over a computer screen, is a need that all of us share.
 Please scroll all the way down for a comprehensive list of all our virtual offerings.
 All information and classes will continue to be posted on this page of our website.

 Classes are on Summer Break beginning July 3.
-Classes will resume in August, check your email for details.
+Classes will resume in October following High Holidays. check your email for details.

 Interested in lending a hand?

 Click here to read a comforting message from Rabbi Helbraun

 Please visit this page continuing forward for the latest information regarding Temple Beth-El’s policies and procedures relating to the COVID-19 outbreak as we work together to stop the spread of the virus in our community.
 Click here for the latest updates from the Centers for Disease Control & Prevention (CDC).

 We will be communicating with you via Constant Contact mass emails.
 If you are already subscribed and receive our weekly emails regularly, just check your inbox for future updates.
 If you have unsubscribed from receiving emails from us and would like to be informed via email, please click here to re-subscribe.
 You may choose the email list “Important Updates” to only receive this type of communication in the future.

 Judaism teaches the supreme importance of self-care; that saving a life takes precedence over Shabbat, and that, when “fulfilling a mitzvah” puts one’s life at risk, we should “sin today” in order to have the opportunity to do many more mitzvot in the future.